 Some MEDICINES MAY INTERACT with Meprozine.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

 - MAOIs (eg, phenelzine) because the risk of serious side effects, including coma, difficulty breathing, low blood pressure, seizures, and irregular heartbeat, may be increased

-- Acyclovir, cimetidine, HIV protease inhibitors (eg, ritonavir), phenothiazines (eg, chlorpromazine), phenytoin, or tricyclic antidepressants (eg, amitriptyline) because they may increase the risk of Meprozine's side effects
+- Barbiturates (eg, phenobarbital), other narcotic pain medicines (eg, oxycodone), phenothiazines (eg, chlorpromazine), sleep medicines (eg, zolpidem), or tricyclic antidepressants (eg, amitriptyline) because they may increase the risk of Meprozine's side effects